-Annual COLA is not guaranteed, except for contributory service before 2006, which is guaranteed at 75%.
-COLA is based on the previous year's rate of increase in the CPI, up to a maximum of 10%.
+HOOPP may provide inflation protection to pensions through COLA.
+HOOPP uses the Consumer Price Index (CPI), a measure of the rate of inflation, when determining COLA.
+Annual COLA is not guaranteed, except for contributory service before 2006, which is guaranteed at 75% of the previous year's rate of increase in the CPI, up to a maximum of 10%.
+For more information about HOOPP's inflation protection, visit hoopp.com/inflationprotection.

 Earnings: HOOPP uses a number of different measures of earnings for the purposes of calculating required contributions and benefit entitlements, each of which may differ from the actual employment earnings you receive from your employer.